2024 – 2025 Sapphire Girls Book Club

 Both of these novels chosen for this month made a deep impression and impact on me.
 In wildly different circumstances, historical time frames, and characters, we are shown the power of the wild ones to heal our hearts – from unspeakable trauma, from loss and heartbreak, from PTSD from war, from addiction, from the depths of despair and hopelessness.
 I have encountered these themes previously where grizzlies, orcas, and fox have bestowed these gifts of healing as well, so poignant and moving.
 The themes here engrossed me with new knowledge about wolves, about Scotland and a neurological condition called “mirror touch synshestesia” and expanded eternal themes of family and sisterhood, small community living and politics.
 The weaving was intricate with a mystery to be solvedl, secrets revealed, love to be discovered, healing to continue, forgiveness, all tied up with an unexpected conclusion.
 You’ll see!
 Published 2021, I loved the book.

 Bonus Book: West with Giraffes, Lynda Rutledge I missed the wolves immediately and intuitively selected this book I’d had on the shelf for a year, not even sure when or where I got it.
 It was a perfect novel to read after my deep dive into wolves.
 This is a period piece from 1938, historical fiction with a true thread to the “hurricane giraffes” that made it from New Jersey to the San Diego Zoo.
 An incredible adventure is shared along the way, secrets revealed.
 How a woman author can so clearly get in the head of a dust bowl seventeen year old orphan is amazing to me.
+Rutledge did that.
 So believable.
 By the end of the book I felt like I made the journey with the “Old Man” “Red” and “Woody Nickel” – such incredibly well crafted characters as well as “Boy” and “Girl” the giraffes.
 Loved them all and I loved this book.
 Highly recommended.
 Published 2021.

 October